A dwelling in a green area having a 7 star NatHERS rating

 If the houses are built to decrease peak demand, especially on cooling energy, the network adapts better to future increases in electricity consumption and blackouts would occur less often.

-To get a cost-efficient 7 star energy rating, you need to build your house in accordance with the NCC Reference Building as much as possible.
+To get a cost-efficient 7-star energy rating, you need to build your house in accordance with the NCC Reference Building as much as possible.

-Note that the following design criteria are not requirements for the NatHERS 7 star energy rating compliance.
+Note that the following design criteria are not requirements for the NatHERS 7-star energy rating compliance.
 The closer your building design is to the following, the easier to get the required rating.

-The characteristics of NCC Reference building are:
+The characteristics of the NCC Reference building are:

 • Floor type: Concrete slab on ground